 Cohen is CEO and co-founder of Masterfit Enterprises.
 He oversees operations of the Masterfit University Training Centers, the America's Best Bootfitters organization of top ski bootfitting shops and Masterfit’s insole and bootfitting products lines.
 Cohen created the on-hill boot testing program in 1988 while serving as executive editor of Ski Magazine and has tested boots every year since.

-Elling has been testing boots since 1997, and he currently manages all boot test operations.
-He authors the boot reviews for America’s Best Bootfitters website, the Masterfit/RealSkiers Buyers Guide and OnTheSnow.com.
-He is Masterfit University Training Centers (MFU) curriculum director and staff manager of the MFU bootfitting workshops in the U.S., Europe and Australia.
+Elling has been testing boots since 1997, and currently manages all boot test operations.
+As the boot review author of America’s Best Bootfitters website and Masterfit Media RealSkiers Buyers Guide, you could say he's got the inside scoop on each season's offerings.
+Utilized by the Masterfit University Training Centers (MFU) as their curriculum director and staff manager of MFU bootfitting workshops in the U.S., Europe and Australia he works alongside the best training industry bootfitters.
 Elling winters as a full-time bootfitter at Gravity Sports at Mt.
 Bachelor and at Masterfit Tech-Center #1 in Bend, Oregon.
-A former board-certified Pedorthist, author of The All-Mountain Skier: The Way to Expert Skiing and current level III PSIA Alpine instructor, he can be found windsurfing or surfing when he's not skiing--anywhere from the Columbia River Gorge to Coolangatta, Australia.
+A former board-certified Pedorthist, author of The All-Mountain Skier: The Way to Expert Skiing and current level III PSIA Alpine instructor, when he's not skiing or writing about ski boots he can be found windsurfing or surfing--anywhere from the Columbia River Gorge to Coolangatta, Australia.

 Bradley has worked in the ski industry since the mid-80s.
-He moved to Taos Ski Valley, New Mexico in 1992 to work for the Bootdoctors where he has been lucky to work with a bunch passionate skiers and bootfitters.
-Bradley also teaches bootfitting Masterfit University and tests ski boots for America's Best Bootfitters.
-In the off-season he enjoys surfing, fly fishing, tennis, and volleyball among other things
+He moved to Taos Ski Valley, New Mexico in 1992 to work for the BootDoctors where he has been lucky to work with a bunch passionate skiers and bootfitters.
+Bradley also teaches bootfitting for Masterfit University and tests ski boots for America's Best Bootfitters.
+In the off-season he enjoys surfing, fly fishing, tennis, and volleyball among other things.

 Gabriel is a veteran boot tester, bootfitter/technician/salesperson at Gravity Sports at Mt.
 Bachelor Bend, Oregon with over 20 years ski industry experience.
 He is a snowboard and alpine bootfitting instructor at Masterfit University.
 He has a background in competitive hockey and splits his time between skis and a snowboard, depending on conditions.
 One of our favorite photo subjects at boot test, he flies high and far.
 Gabriel is also an avid fly fisher and steelhead bum.